 These differences highlight a need for consolidation and improvement in predictive allometric theory and practice.
 Predictive models require a robust and iterative framework in model choice, development and validation.
 Ordinary least squares (OLS) or Major-axis/Standardized Major Axis regression have been seen as ideal for allometric prediction (Warton et al. 2006; Legendre & Legendre 2012).
 This has led to a lack of incorporation of mixed effects and/or phylogenetic model structures (e.g. phylogenetic generalized least squares (PGLS) (Harvey & Pagel 1991)) despite their importance in explaining key ecological and evolutionary processes (e.g. Bolker et al. 2009, Duncan et al. 2007).
 Further, model validation techniques, such as cross-validation, which are common-place in statistics (Stone 1974), have been overlooked in predictive ecology, with the exception of species distribution and resource selection modelling (e.g. Boyce et al. 2002; Wenger & Olden 2012; Boria et al 2014).
 It is becoming clear these methods, in model building and testing, are necessary given the increasing burden of proof in biological prediction.
 Further, ‘iterative model-building’, whereby equations can be periodically updated rather than differentiated and replaced, represents an as-yet untested avenue for greater accuracy and wider applicability of predictive allometry.

-A number of key pollination traits exhibit allometric scaling.
+A number of key pollination traits are linked to their body size.
 In bees, body size affects insect activity rates/periods (Streinzer et al. 2016), pollen load (e.g. Ramalho et al. 1998), foraging distance (e.g. Greenleaf et al. 2007; van Nieuwstadt & Iraheta 1996), proboscis length (Cariveau et al. 2016) and plant-pollinator trait matching (Stang et al 2009; Olesen et al., 2010).
 Despite the ubiquity of pollination-related allometric traits, few predictive models exist for pollinating insects, with one notable exception.
 Cane (1987) established a predictive allometric model for bee body size as a function of the intertegular distance (ITD) (the distance between the wing-attachment points on either side of the thorax).
 Cane (1987)’s model was developed with a sample of single females from 20 solitary bee species in North America that represented six major bee families.
 It is now the most commonly used metric for estimating bee body size and has used in ecological (e.g. Williams et al. 2010), sensory (e.g. Spaethe & Chittka 2003; Kapustjanskij et al. 2007) and behavioural studies (e.g. Oliveira & Schlindwein 2010).
 It also firmly developed ITD as an important body size proxy for establishing other ecologically important allometric relationships (e.g. foraging distances and bee proboscis length; Greenleaf et al. 2007; Cariveau et al. 2016).

 The utility of Cane’s equation has not previously been tested beyond North American solitary bee species except in bumblebees (Hagen & Dupont 2013).
 Further, it hasn’t been tested in conjunction with biogeography, within more complex model structures or in other key pollinating taxa, such as hoverflies (Diptera: Syrphidae).
 Therefore, we aimed to develop predictive allometric equations within our prescribed iterative framework that take into account these factors and place them alongside a catalogue of pre-existing equations for key pollinating insect taxa within the unified resource of an R package, entitled “pollimetry”.